JohnsProject/Joo/README.md

 ![Screenshot](images/ArduinoSerial.PNG "ArduinoJooVM Executed")

+If you have a sd card module you can use it by changing the `BYTE_CODE_SOURCE` variable of the VM in the sketch, copying the `Test.cjoo` file to the sd card and renaming it to `bytecode.txt`.
+The VM will load and execute the code on Arduino start.

+Note that the `Execute` native function only works with a sd card.

 ## Adding syntax highlight to Notepad++

 To make it easier to develop joo code i've created a custom syntax highlight for Notepad++.